RenderKit/ospray/doc/api.md

   Type      Name        Default  Description
   --------- ---------- --------  ---------------------------------------
-  vec3f     color         white  color of the light float     intensity         1  intensity of the light (a factor) bool      visible        true  whether the light can be directly seen
+  vec3f     color         white  linearRGB color of the light float     intensity         1  intensity of the light (a factor) bool      visible        true  whether the light can be directly seen
   --------- ---------- --------  ---------------------------------------